-Teenagers should be able to discuss, plan and practice steps they can take to be safe in a home where there is violence and abuse.
-Support people like family and friends can help to develop and carry out a safety plan too.
-They can also offer a place to go or be ready to listen and offer support.
+Teenagers should be able to discuss, plan and practise steps they can take to be safe in a home where there is violence and abuse.
+Support people such as family and friends can help in developing and carrying out a safety plan, too.
+They can also offer a place to go, or be ready to listen and offer support.

 How can I work with my teenager on increasing their safety?

-Explain that you would like to work together to come up with a safety plan to use in case of emergencies.
-Any conversations with a teenager about safety planning should make clear that it is not up to them to stop the violence or be the only one responsible for the safety of the family.
+Explain that you want to work together to come up with a safety plan to use in case of emergencies.
+Any conversations with a teenager about safety planning should make clear that it's not up to them to stop the violence or to be the only one responsible for the safety of the family.
 The most important thing is their safety.

 A safety plan should include:

-- When it would be important to leave and how they might know this – you may want to come up with a code word that you can say when they need to leave the home in case of an emergency.
+- When it's important to leave and how they might know this – you may want to come up with a code word that you can use in an emergency so that they know to leave the home immediately.

-- The safe places they could go and how to get there.
+- Information about safe places they could go and how to get there.

-- Things to reduce the risk of harm, such as leaving early when things feel unsafe or not stepping in to stop the violence.
+- Instructions for reducing the risk of harm, such as leaving early when things feel unsafe, or not stepping in to stop the violence.

 - Contact details for three or more people they could turn to who would listen and take actions to assist them.